synacktiv/ica2tcp/README.md

 - [Server binary](./server/)
 - [Client shared library](./client_dll_linux/)

-For convenience, all the required Citrix headers and libraries have been included in this repository ([here](/citrix_sdk_files/)).
+For convenience, all the required Citrix headers and libraries (for the Linux64 client et Win32 server) have been included in this repository ([here](/citrix_sdk_files/)).
 They all originate from the Virtual Channel SDK and WFAPI SDK that are publicly available:
 - https://www.citrix.com/downloads/workspace-app/virtual-channel-sdks/virtual-channel-sdk.html
 - https://developer.cloud.com/archived-sdks/docs/archived-sdks#winframe-api-sdk

-Feel free to manually download and install the SDK's, however you might have to change the build process a bit.
+The `CMakeLists.txt` files in this repository allow building the server and client binaries with those included files.
+If you want to the latest SDK files or build for another target architecture, feel free to manually download and install the SDK's, however you might have to change the corresponding `CMakeLists.txt`.

 # Install